Rithika-Mamilla/investment-portfolio-management/README.md

 ---

-Built with ❤️ using Vue.js and modern web technologies.
+Built using Vue.js and modern web technologies.